serhmarch/ModbusTools/README.md

 * `Copy` - move data from one memory part to another (with same or different memory types)

 ![](./doc/images/server_actions_window.png)

-## Binary

-Modbus Tools binary using Qt5.8 version of the framework or later.
-Modbus Tools was compiled for Windows 64 bit and Ubuntu 22.04.
-Binary files are located in <root>/bin/

 ## Building ModbusTools from source on Windows